rokwire/rokwire-building-blocks-api/profileservice/README.md

    "deviceToken":"<device token of a user who has favorited the event>" },
  {
-   "uuid": ""<uuid of a user who has favorited the event>", "deviceToken":"<device token of a user who has favorited the event>" }
+   "uuid": "<uuid of a user who has favorited the event>", "deviceToken":"<device token of a user who has favorited the event>" }
 ]